 - Prohibited Uses: Residential use, use for daycare for children, and cultivation of crops for human consumption are prohibited in the Domestic Septic System 4 Area (Figure 3). - Soil Management: An SMP, approved by EPA and DTSC, is required to manage residual contaminants in soil at the Ra/Sr Treatment Systems, Domestic Septic System 3, Domestic Septic System 4, Dry Wells A-E, EDPs, and SWT Areas (Figure 3).
 The SMP was updated to include requirements for vegetation management in 2019 (DOE 2019).
 In 2022, the Soil Management Plan, Former Laboratory for Energy-Related Health Research Federal Facility, University of California, Davis (LMS/LEH/S35365), was updated to include changes to the tree and shrub inventory for the DOE Areas, new radiological analytical method specifications, and refinements of the analytical laboratory accreditation requirements.
-As recommended in the Second Five-Year Review (DOE 2021b), the SMP will be further revised to identify vegetation that is subject to routine maintenance (e.g., pruning) by UC Davis grounds staff and to develop procedures and protocols to properly manage the cuttings.
-The forthcoming SMP update is scheduled for completion in mid-fiscal year 2023. - Noninterference with Groundwater Monitoring Wells: Site use and development activities need to allow continued access and functionality of the ROD-required groundwater monitoring network (Figure 3).
+As recommended in the Second Five-Year Review (DOE 2021b), the SMP is in the process of being revised to identify a waste and reuse management process for vegetation that is subject to routine maintenance (e.g., pruning) by UC Davis grounds staff and to more efficiently manage waste associated with tree and shrub removal and storm damage.
+The forthcoming SMP update is undergoing review by the regulatory agencies and is scheduled for completion in fiscal year 2024. - Noninterference with Groundwater Monitoring Wells: Site use and development activities need to allow continued access and functionality of the ROD-required groundwater monitoring network (Figure 3).
 Any changes to the monitoring network need to be approved in writing by EPA and DTSC. - Access for DTSC and EPA: EPA and DTSC shall have reasonable right-of-entry and access to the property for periodic inspections, monitoring, and other activities consistent with the purpose of the Covenant. - Access for Implementing Operation and Maintenance: DOE and other parties responsible for the operation and maintenance activities shall have reasonable right-of-entry and access to the property to conduct these activities. - Inspections and Reporting: DOE is required to conduct an annual inspection of the property to verify compliance with the requirements and restrictions contained in the Covenant, with a report submitted to DTSC and EPA by January 15 of each year.
 The report must document all soil-disturbing activities that occurred and wastes that were generated during the year and the operational status of the monitoring well network and land use control markers.
-The 2022 inspection report was submitted on January 11, 2023.
+The 2023 inspection report was submitted on January 9, 2024.
 If violations of Covenant requirements are noted, the annual inspection report must detail the steps taken to return to compliance.
-If DOE identifies any violations of the Covenant during the annual inspections or at any other time, DOE must determine the identity of the party in violation within 10 days of identifying the violation, send a letter advising the party of the violation of the Covenant, and demand that the violation of the Covenant shall be sent to DTSC and EPA within 10 days of their original transmission. - Notices: In accordance with Section 7.03 of the recorded covenant, DOE is required to notify in writing the UC Davis environmental manager, the Regents of the University of California, Real Estate Services of UC Davis, DTSC, and EPA of any communication dealing with the Covenant.
+If DOE identifies any violations of the Covenant during the annual inspections or at any other time, DOE must determine the identity of the party in violation within 10 days of identifying the violation, send a letter advising the party of the violation of the Covenant, and demand that the violation ceases immediately.
+Additionally, copies of any correspondence related to the violation of the Covenant shall be sent to DTSC and EPA within 10 days of their original transmission. - Notices: In accordance with Section 7.03 of the recorded covenant, DOE is required to notify in writing the UC Davis environmental manager, the Regents of the University of California, Real Estate Services of UC Davis, DTSC, and EPA of any communication dealing with the Covenant.